TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 Provide your API ID and the API secret as values for  `uid` and `key` parameters.

+### Crtsh
+Get [Crt.sh](https://crt.sh/) certificate transparency lists associated with a domain name.
+Crt.sh is an online service operated by the Comodo Certificate Authority.

+The analyzer comes in only one flavor.

+No configuration is required.
+It can be used out of the box.

 ### CuckooSandbox
 Analyze URLs and files using [Cuckoo Sandbox](https://cuckoosandbox.org/).